jiaolang771/aicad/Novel_transfer_learning_brain_connectome/README.md

 ## Note

 - The provided code uses synthetic data for demonstration.
 To apply this to real-world data, you can replace the random data generation with your own data loading mechanism.
-- A commented line `#SEEG_df = pd.read_excel('Data\data.xlsx', header=None)` hints at the possibility of loading data from an Excel file.
-Modify and uncomment this line if you wish to use actual data from such a file.
 - Hyperparameters such as the number of epochs, batch size, and others can be adjusted based on specific needs.

 ## License

 This project is open-source.
-If you choose to use or adapt this code for your needs, kindly give appropriate credit to the original author, `LIHAP9`.
+If you choose to use or adapt this code for your needs, kindly give appropriate credit to the original author.